 - Advice given by external professionals will inform targets and classroom practice

-- Children with a statement or Educational Health and Social Care Plan will receive 1:1 personalised support for the required hours
+- Children with Educational Health Care Plans will receive 1:1 personalised support for the required hours

 - Small group support for literacy and numeracy in class